simonsobs/sodetlib/docs/operations/bias_steps.rst

 It is possible to run this function in low-current-mode, which might be desirable if switching to high-current-mode is causing excess heating for whatever reason.
-Since the low-current-mode has a bias-line filter which increases the time-constant of the detector response, in order to get an accurate reading of the TES resistance / sensitivity you need to increase the step_duration to at least a couple of seconds.
+Since the low-current-mode has a bias-line filter which increases the signal decay time, in order to get an accurate reading of the TES resistance / responsivity you need to increase the step_duration to at least a couple of seconds.
 This will make the function take much longer (~2-3 minutes) so this mode of operation may not be as useful.
 For example, this should work:

 .. code-block:: python

-    bsa = bs.take_bias_steps(
+    bsa = take_bias_steps(
         S, cfg, high_current_mode=False, step_duration=2,
         nsteps=5, nsweep_steps=2, analysis_kwargs={'step_window': 2}
     )